 Calphalon is one of the most popular brands when it comes to kitchenware.
 Many home cooks and chefs love using Calphalon pots and pans because they are durable, have a great cooking surface, and distribute heat evenly.

-In Short, in most cases, the answer is no. While some of Calphalon’s cookware collections are induction safe, the vast majority of their products are not compatible with induction cooktops.
+In most cases, the answer is no. While some of Calphalon’s cookware collections are induction safe, the vast majority of their products are not compatible with induction cooktops.
 This is because most Calphalon products are made with Anodized Aluminum, which cannot be used on induction cooktops.

 Induction Cooktop Working Mechanism